riscv-boom/riscv-boom/docs/sections/execution-stages.rst

 Single-precision operations have their operands upscaled to double-precision (and then the output downscaled).
 [4]_

 Although the unit is unpipelined, it does not fit cleanly into the Pipelined/Unpipelined abstraction used by the other functional units (see :numref:`fu-hierarchy`).
 This is because the unit provides an unstable FIFO interface: although the  unit may provide a *ready* signal on Cycle i, there is no guarantee that it will continue to be *ready* on Cycle i+1, even if no operations are enqueued.
-This proves to be a challenge, as the issue window may attempt to issue an  instruction but cannot be certain the  unit will accept it once it reaches the  unit on a later cycle.
+This proves to be a challenge, as the Issue Queue may attempt to issue an  instruction but cannot be certain the  unit will accept it once it reaches the  unit on a later cycle.

 The solution is to add extra buffering within the unit to hold instructions until they can be released directly into the unit.
-If the buffering of the  unit fills up, back pressure can be safely applied to the issue window.
+If the buffering of the unit fills up, back pressure can be safely applied to the Issue Queue.
 [5]_

 Parameterization
 ----------------

-BOOM provides flexibility in specifying the issue width and the mix of functional units in the execution pipeline.
-Code [code:exe\_units] shows how to instantiate an execution pipeline in BOOM.
+BOOM provides flexibility in specifying the issue width and the mix of functional units in the execution pipeline. :numref:`parameterization-exe-unit` shows how to instantiate an execution pipeline in BOOM.

 .. _parameterization-exe-unit:
 .. code-block:: scala